HHS/OPRE-OPS/README.md

 # OPRE OPS

 This is a prototpye of OPRE's research Portfolio management System, or **OPS**.
 The finished product will replace OPRE's prior system, MAPS, which [is archived here](https://github.com/HHS/MAPS-app).
+The purpose of OPS can be found on [the wiki](https://github.com/HHS/OPRE-OPS/wiki).

-Technologies used:
+Technologies used in this prototype:
 * Python
 * Django 4.0
 * PostgreSQL